timi-ty/spinder-frontend/README.md

 This is the frontend repo.
 Refer here for the backend repo [Spindr backend](https://github.com/timi-ty/spinder-backend).

+*Disclaimer: I use the "var" keyword in this repo and have recently learned that it is bad paractice.
+It doesn't cause problems here because I use it only in global and function scope.*

 ## Features

 - **Music Discovery:** Discover new tracks and artists effortlessly.